HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 In addition to conveying FHIR Resource references with the `fhirContext` array, additional context parameters and scopes can be used as extensions using the following namespace conventions:

-- use a *full URI* that you control (e.g. http://example.com/scope-name)
+- use a *full URI* that you control (e.g., http://example.com/scope-name)
 - use any string starting with `__` (two underscores)

 #### Example: Extra context - `fhirContext` for FHIR Resource References